Get your certified Rhode Island Birth Certificate

 Authorization

-Access to Rhode Island birth certificates is restricted for 100 years to maintain confidentiality.
+Access to Rhode Island birth certificate is restricted for 100 years to maintain confidentiality.
 Only the person named on the record and eligible third parties may request a certified copy.
 If requesting on behalf of the person named on the record, please review the list below to confirm eligibility prior to making the request.
 Proof of your identity and relationship to the record holder is required for all applicants.

 You do not need to notarize your Rhode Island birth certificate application.
 However, you must provide photocopies of acceptable identification when submitting your application.